 Secured vs. Unsecured Auto Loans: What's the Difference?

-The most common types of auto loans are secured by the vehicle itself.
-This means that the bank or finance company has a security interest in the vehicle written into the vehicle title and can seize the vehicle if the borrower defaults on the loan.
+A secured auto loan means the loan is secured by the vehicle itself.
+They are the most common type of auto loan.
+This means that the bank or finance company has a security interest in the vehicle written into the vehicle title, and can seize the vehicle if the borrower defaults on the loan.
 In this respect, it’s like a mortgage.

 There are a few finance companies, however, that offer unsecured loans that can be used to purchase a car or truck.
-With these loans, the lender has no security interest in the vehicle.
-In this respect, such loans are more like using a credit card to make a purchase.
+With these loans, the lender has no security interest in the vehicle, which makes them more like using a credit card to make a purchase.
 Unsecured auto loans are generally only offered to people with high credit scores and substantial income and assets.
-Because they expose the lender to more risk, they often come at a higher interest rate than secured loans do.
+Since they expose the lender to more risk, they often come at a higher interest rate than secured loans do.

 What's the Difference Between Pre-Computed Interest and Simple Interest Loans?